 - −Replacement filters cost ~$100/set

-- HEPASilent technology: electrostatic charge + mechanical filtration for maximum airflow
+- HEPASilent smart technology: electrostatic charge + mechanical filtration for efficient airflow

 What We Like